dret/HTML5-overview/README.md

 ### Recommendations (17 Specs)

-Please keep in mind that [W3C NOTE documents have no official standing and often represent outdated or abandoned work](http://www.w3.org/2014/Process-20140801/#maturity-levels).

 * [Accessible Rich Internet Applications (WAI-ARIA) 1.0](http://www.w3.org/TR/wai-aria "Accessibility of web content requires semantic information about widgets, structures, and behaviors, in order to allow assistive technologies to convey appropriate information to persons with disabilities.
 This specification provides an ontology of roles, states, and properties that define accessible user interface elements and can be used to improve the accessibility and interoperability of web content and applications.
 These semantics are designed to allow an author to properly convey user interface behaviors and structural information to assistive technologies in document-level markup.")
 * [Geolocation API Specification](http://www.w3.org/TR/geolocation-API "This specification defines an API that provides scripted access to geographical location information associated with the hosting device.")
 * [HTML Image Description Extension (longdesc)](http://www.w3.org/TR/html-longdesc "This specification defines a longdesc attribute (based on the longdesc attribute of HTML 4) to link descriptions to images in HTML5 content.
 By allowing a hyperlink inside another one, this document explicitly redefines the HTML concept of hyperlink in a limited set of circumstances.")